johntyc10/a-collection-of-solvers/README.md

 git checkout <branch_name>
 ```

-All per-solver how to use instructions assumes you followed the above instructions and is in the solver branch.
-You can find the per-solver instructions in README.md inside the branch.
+And then follow the per-solver instructions in the README.md.
+All per-solver instructions assumes you followed the above instructions and is in the solver branch.

 Each branch is a self-contained project with its own code, README, and history.